Oil prices hold near three-month highs on U.S.-China trade deal

-LONDON (Reuters) - Oil prices on Monday held near three-month highs, supported by last week’s announcement that an initial trade deal had been reached between the United States and China.
+LONDON (Reuters) - Oil prices held near three-month highs on Monday, supported by last week’s announcement of an initial trade deal between the United States and China.

 The United States and China announced on Friday a “phase one” agreement that will reduce some U.S. tariffs in exchange for what U.S. officials said would be a big jump in Chinese purchases of U.S. farm products and other goods.